Collapse OS

 Additionally, the goal of this project is to be as self-contained as possible.
 With a copy of this project, a capable and creative person should be able to manage to build and install Collapse OS without external resources (i.e. internet) on a machine of her design, built from scavenged parts with low-tech tools.

-I haven't touched Collapse OS in the last few months because I got sucked up in a new project, Dusk OS, an operating system designed to be maximally useful during what I call the first stage of collapse.
+As of July 2023, the Collapse OS project lives in Dusk OS, an operating system designed to be maximally useful during what I call the first stage of collapse (Collapse OS is for the second stage).

 Getting started

-Documentation is in text files in "doc/".
-Begin with "intro.txt".
+Documentation is in text files in Dusk's fs/doc/cos directory.
+Begin with intro.txt.
 Alternatively, James Stanley hosts an online Collapse OS documentation browser.
+However, at the time of this writing, this documentation was still generated from the "old" Collapse OS, so it's outdated.

 Another interesting alternative for documentation is Michael Schierl's PDF export of it (code that generates it).
-Unlike James' export, it's not automatically kept up to date, but it's a great way to print the whole thing at once.
+It's a great way to print the whole thing at once.
+However, at the time of this writing, this documentation was still generated from the "old" Collapse OS, so it's outdated.

 You can also try Collapse OS directly on your browser with Michael Schierl's JS Collapse OS emulator which is awesome but it isn't always up to date.
 The "Javascript Forth" version is especially awesome: it's not a z80 emulator, but a javascript port of Collapse OS!